brendt/stitcher.io/src/content/blog/2021-07-17-we-dont-need-runtime-type-checks.md

 Of course, in an ideal world, PHP would ship with such a built-in, opt-in static analyser; instead of users having to rely on third party tools.
 Because the main problem with third party tools is consistency between them.
 Case in point: PhpStorm will support a basic form a generic-type doc blocks in their [next release](*https://blog.jetbrains.com/phpstorm/2021/07/phpstorm-2021-2-beta/), years after Psalm and PHPStan added support for them.

-If there was an official spec supported by internals, static analysis players wouldn't have any choice but to follow that spec.
+If there was an official spec supported by internals, static analysis vendors wouldn't have any choice but to follow that spec.
 That's the major problem with doc block type checks at the moment: there are no rules, so every vendor does whatever they want.

 The idea of a centralised static analyser isn't new, by the way, but you can imagine it's a massive undertaking to get right.
 Here's [Rasmus](*https://externals.io/message/101477#101592) on the matter a few years ago: